fluxcd/flagger/docs/gitbook/tutorials/istio-progressive-delivery.md

 * run the acceptance tests
 * abort the canary release if tests fail
 * start the load tests
-* mirror traffic from primary to canary
+* mirror 100% of the traffic from primary to canary
 * check request success rate and request duration every minute
 * abort the canary release if the metrics check failure threshold is reached
 * stop traffic mirroring after the number of iterations is reached